 But as for you, go your way to the end; then you will enter into rest and rise again for your allotted portion at the end of the age."
 (Daniel 12:13 NASB)

-There is no question that Paul fully realized the importance of the work he was doing... establishing strong churches shepherded by mature local leaders (Acts 14:23), that would, after he had moved on, not only be able to govern themselves, but would, in turn, spread the Gospel to others (1 Thessalonians 1:7-8).
+There is no question that Paul fully realized the importance of the work he was doing... establishing strong churches shepherded by mature local leaders (Acts 14:23), that would, after he had moved on, not only be able to govern themselves but spread the Gospel to others (1 Thessalonians 1:7-8).
 This makes it very hard to believe that Paul would consider unconsciousness (however temporary) as "far better" than living and continuing to further God's kingdom.
 However, seeing Christ face to face would certainly be "far better" than any other option.

 2 Corinthians 5:6-8